omar-nafea/FullStack/React_Basics/1_BeforeYouLearnReact.md

 Users need to be able to interact with elements on a web page.
 This means that an HTML document must be represented in a way that JavaScript code can query and update it.
 And that's the function of the DOM.
 It's a model of the objects in your HTML file.
 And web developers interact with the DOM through JavaScript to update content, set up events and animate HTML elements.

+Reacts prevents this spaghetti code by avoiding any manipulation of the DOM.
+Instead, React to provide something known as the virtual DOM. this is an in-memory representation or clone of the real DOM which minimizes updates to the DOM itself.
+React uses the virtual DOM to update the browser Dom only when needed.
+This ensures that the update is as minimal as possible, increasing the application speed and performance.

 JavaScript topics that you need to be comfortable with before you begin your journey learning React.
 Data types - Using var, let and const, Conditionals and Loops, Using objects, arrays and functions, ES6 Arrow functions, In-built functions such as map(), forEach() and promises., Destructuring Arrays and Objects, Error Handling

 You will need to add other packages to your React application.
 A package in JavaScript contains all the files needed for a module.
 To install these packages effectively and manage their dependencies you can use a package manager like NPM (Node Package Manager).
-You can install npm by installing Node.js, which will then automatically install npm
+You can install npm by installing `Node.js`, which will then automatically install `npm`

+Babel is a JavaScript Compiler, What Babel does is this: it allows you to transpile JSX code (which cannot be understood by a browser) into plain JavaScript code (which can be understood by a browser).
+For React code to be understood by a browser, you need to have a transpiling step in which the JSX code gets converted to plain JavaScript code that a modern browser can work with

+> Repl stands for "read-eval-print loop" and it accepts code you write, evaluates it, and produces some result.

 ### JavaScript modules, imports - exports